-Jon Stern has been a Visiting Professor at the Centre for Competition and Regulatory Policy in the Department of Economics at City, University of London since 2013.
+Jon Stern has been a Visiting Professor in the Department of Economics at City, University of London since 2013.
 He was a Panel Member at the Competition and Market Authority (CMA) from 2013-2018.
-At City, Jon was a Senior Visiting Fellow at CCRP and the Department of Economics from 2002-2013.
+At City, Jon was a Senior Visiting Fellow at the Centre for Competition and Regulatory Policy (CCRP) and the Department of Economics from 2002-2013.
 He was a Lecturer on the City University MSc Economics programme on Regulation and Competition from 2002-07 and he was the Research Director of CCRP from 2006-07.
 From January 2000 to November 2005, Jon was Associate Director of the Regulation Initiative at the London Business School.
 His association with the LBS began in 1997 and from 1998-2000, he was an Affiliated Professor in the Department of Economics, attached to the Regulation Initiative.
 He was also a Visiting Fellow at the Cambridge Judge Business School from 2015-17.

-Jon has in the past been an associate member of EPRG (the Cambridge University Energy Policy Research Group) and a Research Associate at CARR (the Centre for the Analysis of Risk and Regulation) at the LSE.
+Jon was an associate member of EPRG (the Cambridge University Energy Policy Research Group) and a Research Associate at CARR (the Centre for the Analysis of Risk and Regulation) at the LSE until 2018.
 In 1997-98, he was a Specialist Adviser to the House of Commons Sub-Committee on Employment and in 2007 was an invited Expert Witness to the House of Lords Committee on the Economic Regulators.

-Jon has worked as a specialist on evaluation issues, particularly on the evaluation of regulatory agencies and proposed regulatory measures.
+Jon is a specialist on evaluation issues, particularly on the evaluation of regulatory agencies and proposed regulatory measures.
 He has both been involved with and written on ex ante regulatory impact assessments as well as on ex post evaluations.

 Jon has co-authored two books, including the 2006 World Bank Handbook on the evaluation of infrastructure industry regulatory agencies.
-He has also published many papers and articles on infrastructure regulation and governance in both developed and developing countries.
-He has also published papers on the structure and regulation of the electricity and gas industries, on telecoms and on the water and sewerage industry.
-He has frequently been a referee for academic journals.
+He has published many papers and articles on infrastructure regulation and governance in both developed and developing countries.
+He has also published papers on the structure and regulation of the electricity and gas industries, on telecoms and on the water and sewerage industry, plus a number of papers on employment and unemployment issues.
+He has frequently acted as a referee for academic journals.